Which is Better Orthodontist, Dentist or Both?

-In most cases, your family dentist will be the first to tell you if you or your child needs to see an orthodontist.
-When they do, there is no need to panic.
+In most cases, your family dentist will let you know if you or your child need to see an orthodontist.
+Should this occur, there is no need to panic.
 An orthodontist is a dentist, too, but one that can make a major improvement in your health and smile.
 Going to an orthodontist is an exciting experience that will leave you looking and feeling better.

-Special Ops of Dentistry – Better Orthodontist Option has Three Years on the Front Lines of Alignment.
+The Special Ops of Dentistry – Better Orthodontist with Three Years on the Front Lines of Alignment

 Orthodontists go through the same licensing and have much of the same training in the broad medical specialty as a dentist.
 The main difference is an orthodontist also goes through special training to learn how to straighten teeth.

-Dr. Priscilla Larson of Sky Ortho in Moore and Shawnee not only has her degree in dentistry from the University of Connecticut School of Dental Medicine, she also has her doctorate in dental medicine following a three-year residency in orthodontics and dentofacial orthopedics at the University of Pittsburgh.
+Dr. Priscilla Larson and Dr. Ryan Fitzgerald of Sky Ortho in Moore and Shawnee both have degrees in dentistry and orthodontics.
+Dr. Larson has her degree in dentistry from the University of Connecticut School of Dental Medicine.
+In addition, she has a doctorate in dental medicine following her three-year residency in orthodontics and dentofacial orthopedics at the University of Pittsburgh.

 Many families find a new dentist when they move simply by asking for a recommendation from their current family dentist.
-Dr. Larson has been practicing orthodontics exclusively in Texas and Oklahoma since 2010, and is now excited to extend her practice locally to her neighbors in the Oklahoma City area including Chickasha, Norman, Shawnee, and Moore to six days a week.
+Dr. Larson has been practicing orthodontics exclusively in Texas and Oklahoma since 2010.
+She is so happy to have established and expanded her practice locally to her Oklahoma City area neighbors including Chickasha, Norman, Shawnee, and Moore to six days a week.

-You can also contact the local or state dental society for Dr. Larson’s credentials.
-The ADA gives a list of local and state dental societies on its website as well, www.ada.org.
+You can contact the local or state dental society for the credentials of both our doctors.
+Also, the ADA gives a list of local and state dental societies on its website as well.

 - Ask for recommendations from friends and family, or ask your current dentist if you have one.